Study Abroad Program Checklist

 - Meet with a Education Abroad Academic Advisor.

 Select a Study Abroad Program.

 - Programs can be through the Study Abroad program or a Faculty-Led program.

 Complete the application forms.

-- You can only get the application by meeting with a study abroad advisor in our office.
+- You can only get the application by meeting with a education abroad advisor in our office.

 - You will also need to get references from faculty members.
 Be sure to provide the faculty member with the reference form and allow them time to submit it to our office.

 - You need to understand how program payments are made and be realistic about the costs involved.
 This will help you to avoid disappointing surprises later in the process.